Commercial Insurance Comparisons

 TNC Coverage vs Livery Insurance

-TNC (Uber/Lyft) operates on per-period coverage.
-Livery (limo/taxi/black car) operates on state PUC framework.
-Different insurance regimes despite both being for-hire transportation.
+TNC (Uber/Lyft) uses per-period coverage.
+Livery (limo/taxi/black car) uses state PUC framework.
+Two distinct regimes for for-hire transportation.

 See comparison →